 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'How long is the embryo at six weeks pregnant?', 'Is it normal to bleed in the sixth week of pregnancy?', 'I'm 6 weeks pregnant and now the test is negative, what can it be?', 'Is it possible to see the embryo at the sixth week of pregnancy?' y 'I'm 6 weeks pregnant, can I have sex?'.
+FAQs from users: 'How long is the embryo at six weeks pregnant?', 'Is it normal to bleed in the sixth week of pregnancy?', 'I'm 6 weeks pregnant and now the test is negative, what can it be?', 'Is it possible to see the embryo at the sixth week of pregnancy?' and 'I'm 6 weeks pregnant, can I have sex?'.